RiccardoMaffei/FreedomOutside/README.md

 # project_octopussy
 A well developed game!

-Il progetto "nome da definire" è un progetto universitario creato da tre studenti al primo anno di Computer Science, Riccardo Maffei, Danilo Branca e Federico Bertani.
+The project "name to define" is an university work created by three students from Unibo Computer Science's first year: Riccardo Maffei, Danilo Branca e Federico Bertani.

-Il gioco è composto da una mappa formata da stanze.I giocatori si muovono nelle stanze verso le posizioni cardinali.
+The game is composed by a map made with rooms.Players moves from rooms to rooms directed to cardinal positions.